 I learned something when making this pterodactyl.
 The open mouth invited teeth, so I looked it up to see if the creature actually had them.
-Yes teeth, but no to bat-wing shapes.
-Because at first he looked like this:
+Yes teeth, but

 It was inaccurate.
 I had spent quite a bit of time putting those wing fingers in between the membrane, and carefully aligning them to the corners.
 My initial sketch was inspired by a toy figurine, which had the bat-like structure.
 Should have done the research first!
 I had to redo the wings.